AdobeDocs/experience-manager-learn.en/help/forms/troubleshooting/steps-to-mitigate-forceddisconnectexception.md

 ---
 title: Getting ForcedDisconnectException.
 Possible causes and steps to mitigate the problem.
-description: Steps to resolve the exception "ForcedDisconnectException - This member has been forced out of the distributed system" .
+description: Steps to resolve the exception "ForcedDisconnectException - This member has been forced out of the distributed system".
 type: Troubleshooting
-product: forms
 role: Admin
 level: Intermediate
 version: 6.5
-feature: Foundation JEE
 topic: Administration
 index: y
 ---